 Update January 2020: This story resulted in a Wareable exclusive of how the deal came about, including the technology purchased by Google.
 And the first piece of hardware, the Fossil Hybrid HR is now on sale.

-The Fossil Group and Google have exclusively revealed to Wareable that Google will pay Fossil $40 million to buy intellectual property related to a smartwatch technology currently under development.
+The Fossil Group and Google have exclusively revealed to Wareable that Google will pay Fossil $40 million to buy intellectual property related to cutting edge smartwatch technology currently under development.

 He explained that this new product line is based on technology that the Fossil Group has evolved on top of the Misfit acquisition.
 Fossil bought Misfit for a reported $260 million back in 2015.

 "It's based on something out of our timeline, it's new to the market technology and we think it's a product that has features and benefits that aren't in the category today," he said.

 Stacey Burr, VP of Product Management of Wear OS at Google explained to Wareable that the deal highlights the company's commitment to the smartwatch genre and confirmed that the new product line will sit within the Wear OS family.

 "We saw some technology that they were developing that we thought could be brought out in a more expansive way if Google had that technology, and was not only able to continue to use it with Fossil but bring it to other partners in the ecosystem," she said.
 "It's about bringing great features to the widest numbers of on-the-go consumers."

 The transaction is expected to be finalised this month, although neither company would reveal when exactly we're likely to see products from the deal emerge.
 McKelvey did reveal that Fossil plans on launching multiple devices across its brands based on the new tech.

 > Best Wear OS smartwatches and alternatives

 "Right now we're focused on finishing off the development of the product," he explained.
 "The Fossil Group will bring the product to market, across our full breadth of brands over time, and then in true Google fashion, the technology will be expanded across the industry over time to benefit all."